 What is UX writing?

-UX writing is the practice of writing texts for a digital product (an app, a website etc.) that the user reads when interacting with it.
-These texts include menus, empty state messages, error messages and much more called microcopy.
-These texts are clear, concise, constructive, conversational and consistent.
+UX writing is the practice of writing texts for a digital product (an app, a website, etc.) that the user reads when interacting with it.
+These texts include menus, empty state messages, error messages, and much more called microcopy.
+These texts are clear, concise, constructive, conversational, and consistent.
 It is meant to assist the user to accomplish their tasks using the product.
 To keep things simple, let us refer to the text as a copy, as it is a term highly used in publishing and advertising.
 You may also enroll for the latest batch of UX Design Online Course here!

 Why is it important?

 UX writing is omnipresent in all digital products.
-Imagine your favourite apps like Facebook, Reddit or Amazon without any copy?
+Imagine your favorite apps like Facebook, Reddit, or Amazon without any copies.
 You might get the flow, but you would not know what to do.
 That would be depressing sight, yes?
 Irrespective of the UI’s intuitiveness, the copy is the best way to communicate with the user.

-Now, people can argue by asking how do these few lines of copy matter?
+Now, people can argue by asking how these few lines of copy matter.
 In UX writing, these few lines of copy can aid in:

 - Fewer user frustration.